Immunisation

 A poster aimed at young people who think they might have measles, advising them to phone their GP for advice before visiting the surgery.

-Immunisation helps to protect your baby when they need it most
+Immunisation helps to protect your baby when they need it most (A3 poster)

 This poster highlights the importance of infant vaccination and keeping up to date with appointments.

 A leaflet to remind you to get your child immunised at one year of age.
+This leaflet features the immunisation schedule from July 2025.
+At one year of age, your baby will have 3 injections at their one year vaccination visit.

 Immunising preschool children against flu (leaflet)